 - a.
 Analyze Contractor Data and Artifacts.
 The Review Chief will assign a team member(s) to analyze the contractor's data using the automated tools and manual templates defined in the Guideline Attributes and Tests Excel spreadsheet (see Appendix A).
+The team should also review the PARS Data Validity reports, Schedule Health reports, and particularly the Baseline Volatility report under Trends for the same periods to identify areas of concern.
 A report will be provided to the Review Director and Review Chief to document assumptions or context commentary, so the compliance review team can properly interpret the results.
-Because this data is used to determine issues of noncompliance and materiality, the order-of-magnitude metrics must be included in the report that is provided to the compliance team (see Step 31). - b.
+Because this data is used to determine issues of non-compliance and materiality, the order-of-magnitude metrics must be included in the report that is provided to the compliance team (see Step 31). - b.
 Review Contractor Independent Assessment and/or Past Surveillance.
 The contractor's independent assessment and/or past internal surveillances is reviewed by the Process/Area Team Leads to assess completeness and compare with the results found in Step 12a. - c.
 Review EVM System Description.
-The Review Chief and Process/Area Leads review the contractor's EVM System Description and supporting procedures for EIA-748 compliance using the EVMS Compliance Review Checklist (CRC) found in Appendix A. The reviewer should provide specific rationale for identified non-compliant text in the contractor's EVM System Description but should not provide recommend revised language to the contractor as this could interfere with the contractor's business practices.
-The assessment must ensure the following in verifying adequacy and completeness of the contractor's EVM System Description and any supporting procedures maintained under the contractor's configuration control process: - Descriptions include the associated policies, procedures, and methods designed to satisfy the EIA-748; - Descriptions are in the form and detail necessary to permit guideline evaluation for EIA-748 EVMS compliance; and
+The Review Chief and Process/Area Leads review the contractor's EVM System Description and supporting procedures for EIA-748 compliance using the EVMS Compliance Review Checklist (CRC) found in Appendix A. If the contractor has adopted self-governance, also review the EVM System Description against the Self-Governance Review Checklist in Appendix D. The reviewer should provide specific rationale for identified non-compliant text in the contractor's EVM System Description but should not provide recommend revised language to the contractor as this could interfere with the contractor's business practices.
+The assessment must ensure the following in verifying adequacy and completeness of the contractor's EVM System Description and any supporting procedures maintained under the contractor's configuration control process:

-• Descriptions delineate roles & responsibilities of operating personnel, and internal authorizations and controls required.
+- Descriptions include the associated policies, procedures, and methods designed to satisfy the EIA-748; - Descriptions are in the form and detail necessary to permit guideline evaluation for EIA-748 EVMS compliance; and - Descriptions delineate roles & responsibilities of operating personnel, and internal authorizations and controls required.